gena855/wave-project/part-2/README.md

 eks cluster deploy

-by runing the script, we deploy infrastructure for eks and eks cluster.
+by runing terraform, we deploy infrastructure for eks cluster.

 we create:
 vpc